All about Mexico City’s Benito Juarez International Airport

 Once you’ve been in Mexico City for a while, you’ll know whether there’s a metrobus or metro stop near your hotel that you can take back to the airport once it’s time to leave.
 If you want to take a taxi, have the hotel call one for you.
 Waving down taxis on the street in Mexico City isn’t safe.

-Make sure you know which terminal your flight departs from (see above), and follow the standard advice for international flights—arrive at least three hours early.
+Make sure you know which terminal your flight departs from (see above), and follow the standard advice for international flights—arrive at least three hours early, although if your boarding passes are printed and you aren’t checking luggage, an hour is probably enough.
+You don’t have to take off your shoes at security, so it typically moves faster than in places like the U.S.

 Once again, be sure that you have the departure portion of the tourist card that was stamped when you arrived, or be prepared to pay the fine.

 The same goes for souvenirs.
-Don’t wait for the airport.
+Don’t wait for the airport, where they are flagrantly overpriced.
 The best place for souvenirs in Mexico City, by the way, is the Ciudadela Market.

 Posted on May 16, 2017, in Mexico, Travel, Travel in Mexico and tagged Benito Juarez International airport, metrobus, Mexico air travel, Mexico City, Mexico City airport, Mexico City metro, mexico city transportation.
 Bookmark the permalink.
 5 Comments.